Jari Kessler: 2024–25 season

 Kessler began the season with a twelfth-place finish at the 2024 CS Nebelhorn Trophy.
 He then went on to win his second consecutive national title at the 2025 Croatian Championships.

 After winning the bronze medal at the 2025 Volvo Open Cup, Kessler competed at the 2025 European Championships in Tallinn, Estonia.
 He placed thirty-fourth in the short program and did not advance to the free skate segment.
 Kessler then went on to win gold at the 2025 Dragon Trophy, bronze at the 2025 Merano Ice Trophy, and silver at the 2025 Bellu Memorial.

 In March, Kessler competed at the 2025 World Championships, held in Boston, Massachusetts, United States.
 He placed thirty-fourth in the short program and did not advance to the free skate segment.

+2025–26 season: Final competitive season

+Kessler opened his season by competing at the ISU Skate to Milano, where he finished in thirteenth place.
+He subsequently placed eleventh at the 2025 CS Nepela Memorial.
+In October, Kessler won gold at both at the 2025 Tayside Trophy and the 2025 Golden Bear of Zagreb.
+He then followed up these results with a seventh-place finish at the 2025 CS Golden Spin of Zagreb.

+In January, Kessler competed at the 2026 European Championships in Sheffield, England, United Kingdom, finishing in fourteenth place overall.
+The following week, he placed sixth at the 2026 Merano Ice Trophy.